-US Bank Horizon
+US Bank Idaho First Bank

 Idaho Central Credit Union First Interstate Bank

 D.L Evans Bank

 Troop Budgets - Keeping good financial records is a must!
 Keep receipts and track troop activity costs.
 Troops' financial information should always be able to be shared with parents and girls when requested.
 When planning, make sure to keep the troop budget in mind and to save money to help fund next year's activities, too.
 Annually, troops are required to submit a financial annual report along with bank statements signed by both signers and detailed descriptions for each deposit and expense.
+Receipts exceeding \$150 are also submitted along with the report.

-Troop Dues - Most troops have troop dues and/or troop start-up fees.
-Make sure to be flexible with families when collecting troop dues.
-Troop dues/fees should be just enough to cover the cost of supplies, activity fees, and badges/patches - between \$15-\$30 depending on the troop's need, until the troop earns money with the annual Cookie Program sales.
+Troop Dues - Most troops have troop dues, Make sure to be flexible with families when collecting troop dues.
+Troop dues should be just enough to cover the cost of supplies, activity fees, and badges/patches - between \$25-\$50 depending on the troop's need, until the troop earns money with the annual Fall Product and Cookie Program sales.

 Fund Raising - A troop's primary money earning should come from the GSSSC Fall Product sale and Cookie Program.
-Once a troop has participated in the annual cookie program, they are able to participate in other troop money-earning activities such as garage sales or car washes.
-Consult GSSSC's information about money-earning activities and the proper use of troop funds.
+Once a troop has participated in the annual fall product or cookie program, they are able to participate in other troop moneyearning activities such as garage sales or car washes.
+See Troop Fundraising Procedures for additional information.
+Troops interested in raising funds need to apply by completing the Application for Money Earning Projects.

-Financial Assistance
+Financial Scholarships